omnect/meta-omnect/README.md

-To allow for customization the service file uses the content of environment variable `OMNECT_WAIT_ONLINE_INTERFACES_RUN` if non-empty, otherwise the default setting as defined in `OMNECT_WAIT_ONLINE_INTERFACES_BUILD` in the corresponding machine configuration gets set.
+To allow for customization the service file uses the content of environment variable `OMNECT_WAIT_ONLINE_INTERFACES_RUN` if non-empty, otherwise the default setting `--any` gets set.

 This provides the possibility to overwrite the set of online interfaces by injecting a systemd environment file into image, e.g.